erikatakahara/mommit/README.md

 If you want to add the JIRA code to your commit in the format `[<ticket-number>] <commit-message>`, create a branch starting with the ticket number and use the `-j` flag.
 Example: using the command `mommit -jam "Testing"` on the branch `MS-101-branch-description` will `git add` the files and create a commit on the format `[MS-101] Testing`.

+## semantic release format

+In case you use sematic release format, you can add `-s` flag.